 There are 4.4 million rural and highly rural Veterans with 2.7 million enrolled in VA.

-• 61 percent of rural Veterans are enrolled in the VA health care system – significantly higher than the 41 percent enrollment rate of urban Veterans
+• 48% of rural Veterans are enrolled in the VA health care system – higher than the 41% enrollment rate of urban Veterans

-• 8 percent of enrolled rural Veterans are women
+• 8% of enrolled rural Veterans are women

 Rural Definition

-VA uses the Rural-Urban Commuting Areas (RUCA) system to define rurality.
-Developed by the Department of Agriculture (USDA) and the Department of Health and Human Services (HHS), the RUCA system takes into account population density as well as how closely a community is linked socio-economically to larger urban centers.
-RUCA is based on how the U.S. Census Bureau counts citizens.
+VA uses the rural-urban commuting area (RUCA) codes system to define rurality.
+Developed by the Department of Agriculture (USDA) and the Department of Health and Human Services (HHS), the RUCA codes system takes into account population density as well as how closely a community is linked socio-economically to larger urban centers.
+RUCA is based on how the United States Census Bureau counts citizens.

-• Urban Area: Census tracts with at least 30 percent of the population residing in an urbanized area as defined by the Census Bureau.
+• Urban Areas: Census tracts with at least 30% of the population residing in an urbanized area as defined by the Census Bureau

-• Rural Area: Land areas not defined as urban or highly rural.
+• Rural Areas: Land areas not defined as urban or highly rural

-• Highly Rural Area: Sparsely populated areas – less than 10 percent of the working population commutes to any community larger than an urbanized cluster, which is typically a town of no more than 2,500 people.
+• Highly Rural Areas: Sparsely populated areas – less than 10% of the working population commutes to any community larger than an urbanized cluster, which is typically a town of no more than 2,500 people

 Click here to learn more about RUCA.